BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 ### The SW registers IF

-Each perihperal model which has HW registers accessible by SW, presents a structure which matches those registers' layout.
+Each peripheral model which has HW registers accessible by SW, presents a structure which matches those registers' layout.
 This structure will be allocated somewhere in the process memory, but certainly not in the same address as in the real HW.